Puerto del Hambre

 Ciudad del Rey Don Felipe, also known as Puerto del Hambre (Port Famine), is a historic settlement site at Buena Bay (locally known as Mansa Bay) on the north shore of the Strait of Magellan approximately 58 km south of Punta Arenas in the Región de Magallanes y la Antártica Chilena, Patagonia, Chile.

-Puerto Hambre lies halfway between the South Pole and Chile's southern border with Argentina.
+Puerto Hambre lies halfway between the South Pole and Chile's northern border with Peru.
 Since Chile claims its Antarctic territories extending all the way to the South Pole, this point is sometimes considered the geographical center of Chile.
 A monument near the site marks this midpoint.

 History

 After Francis Drake's successful negotiation of the Strait of Magellan to enter the Pacific Ocean, Spain determined to fortify the strait to hinder further piracy on its ships.
 Initially two forts commanded by Pedro Sarmiento de Gamboa were planned for Primera Angostura, but that location was discarded because the tide there would aid ships in crossing the narrow passage.
 A Spanish fleet of 23 ships and almost 3,000 men and settlers sailed from Sanlúcar de Barrameda on 27 September 1581, but storms destroyed two of the ships and caused the fleet to return to Spain.
 Two months later Sarmiento sailed again with 16 ships and 2,200 men.
-Diego Flores, Sarmiento's second in command, was separated from the main fleet by storms near the eastern entrance of the Strait of Magellan and returned to Spain with six ships.
+A miscalculation at Santos resulted in changes in weather and currents for the remainder of the voyage, and affected the fleet's ability to sail safely.
+Diego Flores, commander of the fleet (Sarmiento had been named Governor of the future settlement, and the two fought constantly for command), was separated from the main fleet by storms near the eastern entrance of the Strait of Magellan and returned to Spain with six ships.
+Accounts of the event differ greatly: Flores deemed his return a necessity, while Sarmiento called it an abandonment of the mission.